crillab/metrics/docs/md/wallet.md

 )
 ```

-`map()` takes as first parameter the name of the future created column, and as second parameter the lambda that applies the regular expresion `rx` to the variable *input* of the row `x` (the regex returns a list where the second element is the family name we need).
+`map()` takes as first parameter the name of the future created column, and as second parameter the lambda that applies the regular expression `rx` to the variable `input` of the row `x` (the regex returns a list where the second element is the family name we need).

 ### Subset of Analysis Rows